 Because I was applying this to an inset of a door, I trimmed the edges with my fingernail while the tissue paper was still wet.
 I didn’t want a straight line for reasons you’ll see later on in the process.
 Yes, I know there’s probably a better way to do it… but hey, it’s my first get-go with tissue paper.
 I created a video tutorial for the process on a drawer front too on my next try.
 Here’s the tutorial that will explain more.
 CLICK HERE to see more!

 Allow the decoupage to dry overnight if you plan on blending paint around the edges of the decoupage tissue paper on your door/furniture.
 I used Tea Rose and Drift Wood chalk mineral paint and blended the two.
 Looking back, I learned that it would have been best if I had painted the background first with a similar color instead of painting over the darker paint color.
 Again, I learned a lot during my first try.

 Adding A Distressed Chippy Look Over Decoupage Paper

-After the topcoat and paint are dried, for a vintage aged look try using paint to create a chippy look over the tissue paper by dragging a putty knife across the tiny lines for a cool look.
-Happy accident for sure but I LOVE everything about this!
-Later on, I discovered on another decoupage paper project that if you apply the topcoat on your fingertip right after you apply the top coat on the paper, you can work out any tiny lines and bubbles easily.
+After the topcoat and paint are dried, for a vintage-aged look try using paint to create a chippy look over the tissue paper by dragging a putty knife across the tiny lines for an aged look.
+It was a happy accident for sure, but I LOVE everything about this!
+Later on, I discovered on another decoupage paper project that if you apply the top coat on your fingertip right after applying the top coat on the paper, you can easily work out any tiny lines and bubbles.
 Live and learn!
 But I was still super happy.